ecpro/HibernateTutorial/src/main/resources/static/notes.md

 ----------
 In examples we are using tables as Course, Student, Review and Passport
-- Course and Review have one to many relationship
+- Course >-- one to many --> Review
-- Student and Passport have one to one relationship
+- Student -- one to one -- Passport
-- Course and Student have one to many relationship
-- Student and Course have one to many relationship
+- Course <-- many to many --> Student

 > (one/many) to one relationships are always eager fetch by default
 > (one/many) to many relationships are always lazy fetch by default